bigchaindb/bigchaindb/docs/server/source/vote-model.md

 # The Vote Model

-A vote has the following structure:
+Every vote has the following JSON structure:

 ```json
 {